top of page

 Co-Founder & CEO

-Shy is an advocate for mental health and is committed to raising awareness of the issues faced by young Black individuals.
+With over over five years experience working with children, young people, families and systems within both Child and Adolescent Mental Health Services (CAMHS) and in private practise as a practitioner, Shy is an advocate for mental health and is committed to raising awareness on this topic.
 His passion for his work is infectious, and he is dedicated to empowering young people to achieve their full potential.
 Through his work with Young Black Psych, he is making a significant impact in the field of mental health and wellbeing.

 Untitled_Artwork%2065_edited.png